Bathroom Confessions of Kilimanjaro

 The truth about peeing and pooping on Africa’s tallest peak

 I thought I was prepared.
 I brought my EllaPee funnel, a stash of toilet paper, wet wipes, and even hand sanitizer clipped to my pack.
-What I didn’t realize was that when hydration is the name of the game for acclimatization, bathroom breaks would become the rhythm of the trek.
+What I didn’t realize was that when hydration is the name of the game for acclimatization, bathroom breaks would quite literally become the rhythm of the trek.

 Mom waits for cover to do her business.